-.
-Introduction
+1. Introduction

-The presence of pets or visiting animals may enhance the quality of life for residents.
+The presence of pets or visiting animals is widely accepted as a useful way to enhance the quality of life for residents.
 However, disease can be acquired through contact with animals, especially if a person's immunity is reduced through age, illness or therapy.